prantlf/denolint/packages/libdenolint/README.md

 Methods `denolint` and `denolintSync` return `boolean` (or a `Promise` to a `boolean`) with the result of the syntax check.
 The value `true` means success, the value `false` means a failure.
 Pay attention, the `boolean` retuurned by the method `denolint` from [@node-rs/deno-lint] has the meaning the other way round!

+## Troubleshooting

+If the installation fails, set the environment variable `LIBDENOLINT_DEBUG` to `true` and watch the debugging output on the console.

 ## Support matrix

 | Platform         | node14 | node16 | node18 |